Kim reappears in public, ending absence amid health rumors

 Seemingly thousands of workers, many of them masked, stood in lines at the massive complex, roaring in celebration and releasing balloons into the air.
 A sign installed on a stage where Kim sat with other senior officials read: “Sunchon Phosphatic Fertilizer Factory; Completion Ceremony; May 1, 2020.”

-There were no clear signs that Kim was in discomfort.
+There was no definite sign that Kim was in discomfort, although there were moments where his walking looked a bit stiff.
 He was shown moving without a walking stick, like the one he used in 2014 when he was recovering from a presumed ankle surgery.
 However, he was also seen riding a green electric cart, which appeared similar to a vehicle he used in 2014.

 It was Kim’s first public appearance since April 11, when he presided over a ruling Workers’ Party meeting to discuss the coronavirus and reappoint his sister as an alternate member of the powerful decision-making Political Bureau of the party’s Central Committee.
 That move confirmed her substantial role in the government.